A vision for the future

 UC Davis has embarked on a course to create a different kind of nursing school, one that goes beyond traditional boundaries with a vision to transform health care through nursing education, research and leadership.

 The Betty Irene Moore School of Nursing at UC Davis combines the potential of new ideas for change with a nationally recognized collection of research, academic and health-care resources.
 Our faculty, researchers and students leverage the university’s strengths in interdisciplinary learning, innovative technology, state-of-the-art evidence-based practice, contemporary leadership, and management training.
 Integrally related to this vision, is the need to prepare excellent nurse researchers and educators, a critical prerequisite in elevating the quality of health care and advancing health.
-These scholars will contribute to the knowledge base for interdisciplinary health care and play a pivotal role, through their research, teaching and dissemination, in translating that evidence into practice and policy.
+These scholars contribute to the knowledge base for interdisciplinary health care and play a pivotal role, through their research, teaching and dissemination, in translating that evidence into practice and policy.

 - Leadership development—build capacity for advocacy and action at all levels.